 • Management Training on EEO and Anti-Discrimination Matters: All NJPBA employees and managers are required to have training on the New Jersey State Policy Prohibiting Discrimination in the Workplace.
 The training is initially provided upon hire and every two years thereafter.
 Training is conducted in person or on-line.
 Richard Williams, Acting Executive Director of the New Jersey Public Broadcasting Authority, is responsible for ensuring the participation of all NJPBA employees in this training.
 One staff member received this training in person upon hire in January 2017.
-The rest of the NJPBA assigned staff completed an on-line course on the New Jersey State Policy Prohibiting

-Discrimination in the Workplace between March and April 2017.
+The rest of the NJPBA assigned staff completed an on-line course on the New Jersey State Policy Prohibiting Discrimination in the Workplace between March and April 2017.
+The entire staff is on schedule to receive training in 2019.
 NJPBA employees receive a copy of the New Jersey State Policy Prohibiting Discrimination in the Workplace (Exhibit "A") annually.
-The report was distributed to the staff at the time of the training noted above.
+The report was last distributed to the staff on September 17, 2018.

 Training for Station Personnel: On an ongoing basis, the NJPBA staff has access to professional development classes and online courses offered by the State of New Jersey's Civil Service Commission.
 These courses are designed for individuals at any staff level to improve and enhance their professional skills and abilities.
+Two staff members have applied to attend the Business Writing course offered by the Civil Service Commission at Rowan College at Burlington County to be held on February 28, 2019.
 NJPBA staff also has the opportunity to participate in the UPWARD mentoring program offered by the New Jersey Department of the Treasury.
 This program pairs experienced supervisors and managers with clerical and administrative employees to develop skills and knowledge that will enhance their personal and professional growth, thereby giving them the potential to advance to higher level positions.
 Richard Williams, Acting Executive Director of the NJPBA, oversees approval for training courses and participation in the UPWARD program.
-Nichol Gee, Assistant Chief of Office Services, participated in the UPWARD program from January to June 2017, and completed the NJ STEP professional development course at Mercer County Community College in October 2017.
 The NJPBA also facilitates staff attendance at professional development meetings and seminars such as the Society of Broadcast Engineers and Society of Motion Picture and Television Engineers meetings attended quarterly by the Director of Engineering and Assistant Director of Engineering.